Coder2012/cards/README.md

 * Can I draw any given number of cards from the deck and then sort the drawn cards, with the cards being removed from the original deck? (yes the cards will be sorted after every new card drawn)
-* Sorted cards are sorted by suit: Clubs, Spades, Hearts, Diamonds; then by value: Ace is high. (yes this is how they are sorted)
+* Sorted cards are sorted by suit: Clubs, Spades, Hearts, Diamonds; then by value: Ace is high. (yes using B key, drawn cards are also automatically sorted for convenience)

 ## Project dependencies
 This project was built using the following: